 When: Semester Two.
-Course commences 21st January 2025 and runs on Tuesdays from 6.30pm - 9.00pm
+Course commences Tuesday 20th January 2026, from 6.30pm - 9.00pm

-Course Application Deadline: 17th January 2025
+Course Application Deadline: 16th January 2026

-Course Fee: €300
+Course Fee: €330

 This course explores the creative and expressive qualities of textiles materials and methods within 2D & 3D applications in art practices.
 Students utilise visual source material imaginatively to direct textile experimentation.
 The course explores the formal qualities of line, shape, colour, texture, pattern, as an expressive language through a range of textile processes.
 Students learn how to use dyes and paints and study various forms of printing including monoprinting, transfer printing, jelly printing and silk screen printing.
 Students also learn about dye techniques batik and shibori.
 The course emphasises machine stitching and hand stitching used to embellish the textile artwork.
 Construction techniques, including fabric construction, cast paper making, 3D felt making, heat forming with synthetics, weaving, basketry, off-loom construction, knitting, crochet, lace are also explored.